david-pfx/PuzzleScriptNext/README.md

 ## New Features and Fixes
 The latest version is Release v-24g14.
-It includes an alpha release of canvas sprites based on canvas API calls.
+It includes a beta release of canvas sprites based on canvas API calls.
 See below.
+Please try.

 New fixes:
 * Using `rot:` or other transforms with no or bad arguments no longer causes a crash.